linhn0510/linh_portfolio/README.md

 ORDER BY sales_percentage DESC;
 ````
 ![image](https://github.com/linhn0510/linhnguyen_portfolio/assets/125606128/7dc26a89-0f7d-41cf-aa9d-b3ecf144dd6a)

+Toys accounted for the most amount of sales
 ### 8. Sales distribution by store location
 ````sql
 WITH category_sales AS (SELECT st.Store_Location as store_location, CAST(SUM(s.Units * p.Product_Price) AS decimal(10, 2)) AS total_sales